Home Acknowledgments Biographical Sketch Images Links Contact

 Frances Hammell Gearhart (1869-1958) was born in Sagetown (later Gladstone), Illinois, on January 4, 1869, the eldest of three children.
 Her sisters, May Gearhart (1872-1951) and Edna Gearhart (1879-1974), were also artists, but the work of Frances, particularly her color block prints of California landscapes is much more well known and sought after.
 She is considered a pioneer of color printmakers in the United States.

-In the late 1870s when trade with Japan opened up, Western artists were introduced to the works of Hokusai and Hiroshige, who composed color block prints of scenes of everyday life against backgrounds of famous Japanese landscapes.
-These color woodblock prints had a great impact on Western art, influencing such artists as Van Gogh, Cassatt, Monet, and Lautrec.
-In the United States, the most influential writers and teachers of this new style of creating color block prints were Arthur Dow (1857-1922) on the East Coast and Morley Fletcher (1866-1949) on the West Coast.
+In the late 1870's when trade with Japan opened up, Western artists were introduced to the works of Hokusai and Hiroshige, who composed color block prints of scenes of everyday life against backgrounds of famous Japanese landscapes.
+In the United States, the most influential writers and teachers of this new style of creating color block prints were Arthur Dow (1857-1922) on the East Coast and Pedro de Lemos (1882-1954) and Morley Fletcher (1866-1949) on the West Coast.
 Both of Frances Gearhart’s sisters studied with Dow though she apparently did not.
-Morley Fletcher (1866-1949), who had published an important book on woodblock printing in 1916 while in London, later moved to Santa Barbara, California in 1923, but there is also no evidence that Frances studied with him.
+Morley Fletcher, who had published an important book on woodblock printing in 1916 while in London, moved to Santa Barbara, California in 1923 and Frances is thought to have taken one summer class with him soon after his arrival.

-In 1919 Frances Gearhart joined the Print Makers Society of California (original name Print Makers of Los Angeles) and had seven of her color block prints shown at the society’s annual exhibition.
-Well received by critics, from then on she was acknowledged as one of the most original and skilled color woodblock and linoleum block artists in the United States.
-In addition to other exhibits, Gearhart continued to show her work at the Society’s annual spring exhibition until 1938.
-She also served as secretary and treasurer of the organization and edited its newsletter.
-In fact, her studio at 18 West California Street in Pasadena became the headquarters for the Print Makers Society of California.
-After she developed her expertise in color block prints, Gearhart retired from teaching and opened an art gallery attached to her studio.
-In 1923 she and her sister, May, had a two-person exhibit at the Los Angeles County Museum of Art.
-In 1930 the American Federation of Arts circulated a national exhibition of her work.
-Around that time she was also included in exhibitions of American color woodcuts at the Brooklyn Museum and at the American Institute of Graphic Arts.
-Unfortunately, owing to failing eyesight, she had to stop her printmaking around 1940.
+In 1919 Frances Gearhart joined the Print Makers Society of California (original name Print Makers of Los Angeles) and had seven of her color block prints shown at the Society’s annual exhibition.
+Well received by critics, from then on she was acknowledged as one of the most original and skilled color block print artists in the United States.
+In addition to other exhibits, Gearhart continued to show her work at the Society’s annual spring exhibition in Los Angeles until 1938.
+She also served as secretary and treasurer of the organization and edited its monthly newsletter for several years.
+In fact, her original studio at 18 West California Street in Pasadena became the headquarters for the Print Makers Society of California.
+It was soon after she developed her expertise in color block prints that Gearhart retired from teaching and opened an art gallery attached to her studio.

 Gearhart obviously loved the California landscape.
-No other artist working in color block prints has ever done a better job of portraying its serene and stark beauty.
+No other artist working in color block prints has ever done a better job of portraying both its serene and stark beauty.
 The images are finely drawn and striking, and the colors are vibrant.
 She not only renders the beauty of the landscape, but like any superior artist, she also interprets it.
 One can usually look at a Gearhart color block print over and over without ever getting tired of the image.

 Bibliography